Hong Kong Airport

 - Human (Dongguan)

-HKIA to Macau trips operate from 10:00 to 22:00 (Hong Kong side) and 7:30 to 20:15 (Macau side).
+HKIA to Macau trips operates from 10:00 to 22:00 (Hong Kong side) and 7:30 to 20:15 (Macau side).
 The 10:00 (Hong Kong) and the 16:30 (Macau) ferries will dock at the Macau Taipa Temporary Ferry Terminal instead of the Outer Harbour Ferry Terminal.
 Tickets are HK$233 for the Economy class and HK$362 for the Super Class.
 Children below 2 years old and between 2 and 12 years old are subject to special rates.

 Coach services are also available to facilitate travel between the airport and major towns in the Guanghong Province, including Dongguan, Shenzhen, and Guangzhou.
 If you wish to book upon arrival, various service providers are available in the Arrivals Hall of Terminal 1 or the coach station of Terminal 2.